Shared equity mortgages (including Help to Buy 1 - equity loan)

 The maximum LTV we will currently consider lending on shared equity properties is 90% based on the full market value of the property, however the maximum loan within these parameters will be 95% of the value of their equity share.

-Please note that if the property is a new build then we will restrict the loan to a maximum of 80% of the full market value of the property.
+Please note that if the property is a new build then we will restrict the loan to a maximum of 85% for houses and bungalows, and 80% for flats and maisonettes, of the full market value of the property.
 Available against property in England, Wales & in Scotland using the Affordable New Build Scheme Scotland.

 The following rules apply to shared equity properties: